Advanced VPC concepts

 An instance makes a call:

 - If the target address is an instance name or a URL such as www.google.com, the instance calls the DNS service on its metadata server and gets back the matching IP address.
-You can configure your instance to consult another DNS service, although then you will not be able to resolve instance names.
+You can configure your instance to consult another DNS service, but then you will not be able to resolve instance names.

 The destination IP address is examined against the subnet's IP address range, which every instance knows.